 The IPA also has observed that bidders have very rarely participated in the comment process on the draft Plan or the docketed Plan approval proceeding before the ICC.
-It is not clear to the IPA whether bidders view their program's lack of inclusion in a Plan as the end of their bid, and consideration of certain programs could benefit substantially from bidder participation in either of these processes.
-One potential solution would call for the communications to bidders about their bids being clarified to make clear to those bidders that they have the right to participate in either the comment process or the docketed proceeding, and that such participation will not prejudice the evaluation of their bid.
+It is not clear to the IPA whether bidders view their program's lack of inclusion in a Plan as the end of their bid, and consideration of certain programs could often benefit from bidder participation in either of these processes.
+The IPA's proposed solution would call for the communications to bidders about their bids being clarified to make clear to those bidders that they have the right to participate in either the comment process or the docketed proceeding, and that such participation will not prejudice the evaluation of their bid.
+While the approach taken by the bidder in this year's comment process was seemingly directed at changing a proposed program structure purposes of establishing cost-effectiveness, there are other circumstances in which clarifications and corrections of incorrect assumptions could be made through the comment process to enhance the completeness and accuracy of bid evaluation, or bidder feedback through comments could help refine best practices in bid solicitation and review.